isomerpages/tp-virtualcampus/media/performing_arts/_posts/2022-06-17-post-Salvo Drums.md

         <td style="width:45%"><image src="/images/Arts/SALVO.png" style="display:block;margin-left:auto;margin-right:auto;" alt="Salvo Drums"></image></td>
         <td>
             <p>
-                The Salvo Drums brings to life any stage with their performances using the world’s most ancient instrument – the drum, specifically, the 24-season drums.
+                The Temasek Polytechnic Salvo Drums brings to life any stage with their performances using the world’s most ancient instrument – the drum, specifically, the 24-season drums.
 Teamwork, with disciplined training, plays a vital role for the drummers in displaying their powerful percussive strokes in choreographed synchronised movements.
 Salvo Drums has also experimented through a variety of themes to enhance the vibrancy and creativity of its performances, immersing the audience with different experiences.<br>
                 <br>
                 <b>Features:</b><br>
                 <ul>